 I’m now on week 2 of my diet consisting of Bulletproof coffee , grass-fed beef, other proteins, vegetables and occasional carbs (about 10% of my DV) and I feel amazing.
 My daily routine looks something like this:

 - Breakfast 8:00am — Bulletproof Coffee: 350mL single origin, high altitude coffee (sticking to the protocol.. although it does seem a little.. ahem.. pretentious), 1.5 tablespoon grass fed butter, 1 tablespoon coconut oil, blended

 - Lunch 12:30pm — Grass-fed beef, Broccoli

 Good news!
-I now have peace of mind to allow a higher fat intake that I thought possible before.
-Of course it’s important to keep carbs on the lower side while on this diet so that the body can burn off the excess fat instead of the carbs.
+I now have peace of mind to allow a higher fat intake than I thought possible.
+Of course it’s important to keep carbs on the lower side while on this diet so the body doesn’t go full retard.
 The cherry on top?
 Grass-fed butter is delicious on everything!